rocwood/Entitas-Lite/README.md

 # Entitas-Lite

-Entitas-Lite is a **No-CodeGenerator** branch of Entitas.
+Entitas-Lite is a **No-CodeGenerator** branch of Entitas.<br/>
-It's suitable for large projects and teams perfer ECS without code-generation.
-We rewrote some core of Entitas, and provided easy interface for hand-coding.
+It's suitable for large projects and teams perfer ECS without code-generation.<br/> Some core of Entitas was rewritten to provide easy interface for hand-coding.

 ## Getting Start
 Download and extract "Build/deploy/Entitas-Lite" folder into your Unity Project/Assets/.<br/>